-After buying a house, one of the biggest investments in life is carrying out building work.
-Be that an extension or a brand new build.
+After buying a house, one of the biggest investments in life is carrying out building work – be that an extension or a new build.
 Understanding how much this will cost, beyond the bricks and mortar, is key to being able to deliver your project.

-- working out a time charge for the duration of the works.
+- Working out a time charge for the duration of the work.
 This time charge can be fixed or flexible depending on the size and type of project.

 Having architects’ fees worked out by percentage is quite a dated process and one that removes an understanding of the bespoke nature of your project.
 It can, however, give a good indication of expected fees.

 Each architects’ practice will have financial feedback from previous projects and from that they can work out how much they need to make to allow a project to flow comfortably, and prepare the works expected by a client.
 This data provides a mean percentage to show to prospective clients as an early gauge of anticipated fees.

 Time charged fees can either be open book or a fixed fee.

 Depending on the nature of the project, an architect may wish to work on an open book policy, allowing an hourly charge to operate.
 This is often the case on smaller budget projects where the amount of client involvement, changes, expansion of brief, etc. can fluctuate.

 It allows the project to flow without always needing to discuss increasing or changing the fee proposal.
 Essentially, you’ll only be charged for the work undertaken.
 This can be a benefit but also potentially an issue if you’re not 100% confident of what you want.